Founding director and owner of O2 Active, Caitlin has over 18 years experience in the health and fitness industry.

 She is extremely passionate about health and fitness and a national sportswoman, having represented WA in both soccer and martial arts.
 Jess is a second dan black belt in Taekwondo which took her 7 years to achieve, she then moved to Brazillian Jiu Jitsu (BJJ) and mixed martial arts.
 She is now the state champion in BJJ and has won gold in the 2017 & 2018 WA State Championships.

-She is experienced in clinical rehabilitation (musculoskeletal, cardiac, metabolic, stroke and cancer), personal training and group fitness, specialising in boxing, boxilates, osteoporosis balance, martial arts/self-defence and HIIT boot camps.
+She is experienced in clinical rehabilitation (musculoskeletal, cardiac, metabolic, stroke and cancer), personal training and group fitness, specialising in boxing, boxilates, osteoporosis balance, martial arts/self-defence, HIIT boot camps and kids yoga.
 Jess aims to motivate clients to live healthy and active lifestyles, she enjoys watching clients develop in a fun, positive and supportive environment.

 From a young age, Olivia has been extremely passionate about sport, fitness and health.
 She has competed at both a state and national level in sport, which has enabled her to grow as a therapist and trainer, with a functional understanding of how the body moves and grows.
 Her experience is broad, ranging from working with the Scorchers at the WACA, massaging Olympic athletes and travelling with multiple state sporting teams.